lucaspalomodevelop/JSSTE_APP/README.md

 # JSSTE_APP

-The full Application from the [JSSTE](https://github.com/lucaspalomodevelop/JSSTE) project.
+The full application from the [JSSTE](https://github.com/lucaspalomodevelop/JSSTE) project.